silvanm/entrancescreen/README.md

 # Entrance-Screen - A info-screen with face recognition

-Combining an evaluation of Flutter, Google ML Kit, Azure Face Recognition with a useful gadget for our house: A app which tells me everything I need to know before I leave the house.
+Combining an evaluation of Flutter, Google ML Kit, Azure Face Recognition with a useful gadget for our house: An app that tells me everything I need to know before I leave the house.
 And it recognizes who is entering the house.

 Following my tradition of recycling old